The plot of To Cherish My Beloved by Dorothy Heaton relies heavily on contrivances, which may disappoint discerning readers.

-I’m very fond of the line of Magnum romances published during the seventies.
+I’m very fond of the Magnum romance line published during the seventies.
 Someone was carefully curating the best products of the big British publishers for reprinting in the US.
-Often the result was a winner.
+Often, the result was a winner.
 But often isn’t always.

 Now You See Him, Now You Don’t

-Candice Errinmore, assistant to an airport manager on the south coast of England, is engaged to Clive Benley.
+Candice Errinmore, an assistant to an airport manager on the south coast of England, is engaged to Clive Benley.
 But not for long.
 He’s a mercurial, impulsive, self-centered drama king.
-When she lets him know she’s had it with him, he threatens to kill himself.
+He threatens to kill himself when she lets him know she’s had it with him.
 Then he goes missing while swimming off the seashore.
 Did he drown?
 Was Candice to blame?

 Oops, She Did It Again

 A change of venue might mean a second chance for love.
 Sure enough, her boss, Martin Starr, manager of the nearby airport, falls for her hot and hard, if rather clumsily.
 Candice won’t warm to him.